Danbury Fair (shopping mall)

 Danbury Fair (also referred to as Danbury Fair Mall) is an upscale shopping mall located in Danbury, Connecticut.
 As of 2011, it is the second largest shopping mall in Connecticut, as well as the fifth largest in New England.
 It is located off of Interstate 84 and U.S. Route 7 opposite the Danbury Municipal Airport.
-The mall currently features the traditional chains Macy's, JCPenney, Primark, and Dick's Sporting Goods.

 Overview

 There are 192 retailers and eateries, including the major department stores Macy's and JCPenney.
 Filene's was in the mall until the 2006 Macy's consolidation.
-The mall is especially popular with kids, partly due to the double decker carousel in the food court and many youth-oriented events and activities the mall sponsors on a regular basis (such as "Family Fun Night").
+The mall contains attractions targeting children, including a double-decker carousel in the food court and many youth-oriented events and activities the mall sponsors on a regular basis (such as "Family Fun Night").
 Many of these events take place in the mall's center on the lower floor.
 This space changes throughout the year, and can be converted into a stage area for special events such as song and dance performances.
 The mall is decorated during the holidays.

 Every summer from June to July, a carnival opens, taking up one of the mall's parking areas.
 The mall refers to the event as the “Danbury City Fair” in a nod to the historic fair upon whose site the mall was built.
 When the mall changed companies in the mid-2000s, however, the carnival was cut back from a month-long event starting in June to just a two-week event, starting every Memorial Day weekend.